garrandall/popular-music-data/tracks/all-the-things--your-man-won-t-do--joe.md

 All of the things your man won't do (I'm gonna-I'm gonna-I'm-I'm-I'm) (I'll do them for you)
 Sweet lady (Baby), I wanna do (I wanna do)
-All of the things your man won't do (And-ohh yeahh-yeah-yeah) (I'll do them for you)
+All of the things your man won't do (And-oh yeahh-yeah-yeah) (I'll do them for you)

-Ooh, I got a jones in my bones for you
+Oh I got a jones in my bones for you
 There ain't a damn thing that I won't do
 I'll make your body cream with my sex machine
 I won't stop until I hear your mother scream